magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38852-catalog-inventory-locks-tables-for-updates-that-significantly-decrease-performance.md

 labels: QPT patches,Quality Patches Tool,QPT,MQP,Support Tools,QPT 1.1.2,Magento,Adobe Commerce,on-premises,cloud infrastructure,catalog, inventory,tables,performance,parallel orders,2.3.0,2.3.1,2.3.2,2.3.3,2.3.2-p2,2.3.4,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,
 ---

 The MDVA-38852 patch solves the issue where the catalog inventory locks tables for updates which significantly decreases performance when several parallel orders are placed.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.2 is installed.
-The patch ID is MDVA-XXX.
+The patch ID is MDVA-38852.
 Please note that the issue was fixed in Adobe Commerce 2.3.6.

 ## Affected products and versions